 The plants

+All our ingredients from plants are certified organic.
 The cold pressed oil in our cans, made with rapeseed from Danish and Swedish farmers.
 And the vegetables, berries, mushrooms and herbs used in our pickles, spreads, mayos and crispbread**.

 FANGST_Nordic-tapas_F_H_Gruppe_kvadrat.jpg